numpy/numpy/.github/PULL_REQUEST_TEMPLATE.md

 ## First time committer introduction
 <!-- If you are new to the NumPy community, please introduce yourself.
 How do you
- use NumPy, what prompted you to make this contribution.
+ use NumPy, what prompted you to make this contribution?
 We are a community of mostly volunteers, and getting to know you helps us trust your judgement and welcome you into the community.
 -->